Register Access Block Icon

 Examples

-Live Register Tuning (development aid)
+Live register tuning (development aid)

 Connect a Simulink Constant or a dashboard Slider to a uint16 Write entry targeting a single bit-field (for example PG1DC) and run the model in External Mode: the register value updates on the hardware as soon as the slider is moved, without rebuilding the firmware.

-Reading a Calibration Register
+Reading a calibration register

 cfg = MCHP_Register_API('dsPIC33AK512MPS506');